Tracker · The Money

 17. Apr 2026

 Transformer News reports Anthropic's $20M to Public First Action is restricted to education and cannot be used for election spending.
-Disclosed super PAC spending stands at $3.48M; the source of those funds is undisclosed.
+FEC filings show $10.89M in independent expenditures across Jobs and Democracy and Defending Our Values; the source of those funds beyond individual Anthropic and Adobe employees is undisclosed.

 General election.